Pros and Cons of Living in Bulgaria

 What do expats in Bulgaria appreciate most about the local culture?

 "Expats in Bulgaria appreciate the country's rich cultural heritage, which includes a variety of traditional music, dance, and art.
 They also enjoy the warm hospitality of the locals, who are known for their welcoming attitude towards visitors.
 Additionally, expats appreciate the country's stunning natural beauty, with its mountains, forests, and Black Sea coastline.
-Finally, expats enjoy the affordable cost of living in Bulgaria, which makes it an attractive destination for those looking to stretch their budget," said one person in Bulgaria.
+Finally, expats enjoy the affordable cost of living in Bulgaria, which makes it an attractive destination for those looking to stretch their budget," said one expat in Bulgaria.

 What do expats find most challenging?